Golf Course Superintendents Association of Central California

 SECTION 9.
 Absences:

-Any Board member who misses three or more regular meetings during the year, will be relieved of post the Board unless ruled otherwise by the Board of Directors.
+Any Board member, who misses three or more regular meetings during the year, will be relieved of their post within the Board unless ruled otherwise by the Board of Directors.

 EXPULSION AND REINSTATEMENT OF MEMBERS

 No member shall at any time use their affiliation with the Golf Course Superintendents Association of Central California for the purpose of promoting schemes, ideas, or objects for the purpose of private or collective gain.
 A member of the Association may be expelled for conduct unbecoming a member of this Association, or conduct, in the opinion of the Board of Directors, which is calculated or likely to injure or discredit the Association or its members.
 Such charges shall be filed by a member with the Secretary/Treasurer who shall notify the accused of the charges in writing.
 Such conduct, upon coming to the attention of the Board of Directors, shall be investigated and the results filed with the Secretary/Treasurer.
 The member, so accused, shall be given an opportunity to appear before either the Board of Directors or the membership, or both, if the accused wishes, in their own defense.